Adolescent

 families

-do their very best to always look ordinary.
-Broken by adultery, alcoholism,
+do their very best to always look ordinary and nice.
+Broken by

-divorce, drug use, emotional abuse, physical abuse, sexual abuse, and
+adultery, alcoholism, divorce, drug use, emotional abuse, physical abuse, sexual

-violencetake your pickthe whole family devotes a tremendous effort
+abuse, and violencetake your pickthe whole family devotes a

-to keeping family secrets, so much so that each family member
+tremendous effort to keeping family secrets, and each family member

 The

-problem for adolescents in such families is that they have to live a
+problem for children in such families is that they have to live a

 can become quite skilled in passing themselves off as nice, likable, normal

-kids with wonderful futures and no problems.
-As kids say, What a
+children with wonderful futures and no problems.
+Other children can become quite

-deafening music played with hellish theatrical effects, drugs, cigarettes,
+marijuana, tattoos, skulls and crossbones, and deafening music played with hellish

-and alcohol are all attempts to flirt with death because you have
+theatrical effects are all attempts to flirt with death because a person

 appearances dont really count for much.